female student working on laptop outside at table

 Qualifications:

-• Familiarity with the office equipment (list equipment you prefer them to have experience with).
+• Familiarity with the office equipment (Microsoft Word, Excel).

-• The ability to handle confidential matters and to be professional.
+• The ability to handle confidential matters and be professional.

 • Ability to work well with others.